Hanabi-Live/hanabi-live/docs/INSTALL.md

 Server Installation (Linux)
 ---------------------------

-These instructions assume you are running Ubuntu 16.04 LTS.
-Some adjustment will be needed for macOS or Windows installations.
+These instructions assume you are running Ubuntu 18.04.1 LTS.
+Some adjustment will be needed for macOS installations.

 * Install [Golang](https://golang.org/):
   * `sudo add-apt-repository ppa:longsleep/golang-backports` (if you don't do this, it will install a version of Golang that is very old)